-SLCC has created an Online Course Reviewer (OCR) Credential to recognize faculty who have trained to be expert Quality Matters course reviewers.
-To earn the OCR Credential, faculty must satisfactorily complete two Quality Matters courses:
+SLCC has created an Online Course Reviewer (OCR) Credential to recognize faculty who have demonstrated their ability to review online courses using the Quality Matters rubric and tools.
+To earn the OCR Credential, faculty must:

 Here are answers to some frequently asked questions about the OCR Credential.